-Our quarterly results are impacted principally by our full-time consultants' utilization rate, the billing rates we charge our clients, the number of our revenue-generating professionals who are available to work, and the amount of performance-based fees recognized, which often vary significantly between quarters.
+Our quarterly results are impacted principally by our full-time consultants' utilization rate, the billing rates we charge our clients, and the number of our revenue-generating professionals who are available to work.
 Our utilization rate can be negatively affected by increased hiring because there is generally a transition period for new professionals that results in a temporary drop in our utilization rate.
 Our utilization rate can also be affected by seasonal variations in the demand for our services from our clients.
 For example, during the third and fourth quarters of the year, vacations taken by our clients can result in the deferral of activity on existing and new engagements, which would negatively affect our utilization rate.
 The number of business work days is also affected by the number of vacation days taken by our consultants and holidays in each quarter.
 We typically have fewer business work days available in the fourth quarter of the year, which can impact revenues during that period.